GUEST WRITER – AUTHOR

-I’ve been an entrepreneur for a few months now and have been dabbling in digital marketing while also trying to find and craft my writer’s voice, in hopes of becoming a published author!
-My business partner, Dave, and I have created some digital products together, among them, an eBook!
+I’ve been an entrepreneur for a few months now, dabbling in digital marketing while also trying to find and craft my writer’s voice in hopes of becoming a published author!
+My business partner, Dave, and I have created a few digital products, including an eBook!
 In a sense, I guess I am an author!
-Please feel free to visit my main website here https://thedigitalmarketinglaunchpad.com/

 BLESSING OR CURSE?